Chreece/pir2ha/README.md

-# PIR2HA A PIR to Home Assistant script with MQTT Auto-Discovery
+# PIR2HA: a PIR to Home Assistant script with MQTT Auto-Discovery
 In search for a PIR to HA (Home Assistant) work-out-of-the-box solution I decided to create one since there wasn't anything to find.

 Since I am not having the necessary skills to write my own script, I decided to create my Frankenstein, using the code from two working scripts: